 Financial instruments that potentially subject the Association to credit risk consist principally of cash.
 The Association places its cash with several high credit quality institutions.
 Accounts at each institution are insured by the Federal Deposit Insurance Corporation up to \$250,000.
-The balances did not exceed federally-insured limits as of December 31, 2013.
+The balances exceeded federally insured limits by \$16,429 as of December 31, 2014.